Linuxfabrik/monitoring-plugins/check-plugins/openvpn-client-list/README.md

 Lists all clients currently connected to an OpenVPN server by parsing the status log file.
 Reports client name, remote address, bytes received and sent, and connection time.
+Alerts when the number of connected clients reaches `--warning` or `--critical`.
 Requires root or sudo.

 options:
   -h, --help           show this help message and exit